shamirlabs/docs/docs/testnet/install-docker.md

 #  Install docker

-The [testnet Github repository](https://github.com/shamirlabs/diva-alpha-net) contains docker compose files that can be run using [docker](https://www.docker.com/).
+The [testnet Github repository](https://github.com/shamirlabs/diva-alpha-net) contains Docker compose files that can be run using [Docker](https://www.docker.com/).
 Keep in mind that currently we provide only `linux/amd64` images.

 If you're still deciding which operating system to use, Ubuntu server 22.04 LTS is a common choice.